Why Your Smartphone Is Destroying Your Life

 Regardless of which option you choose, place the phone across the room from your bed — out of sight, out of mind, and safely out of reach.

 The other alternative here is to always carry physical reading material with you — you know, like an actual book or magazine.
-And pull it out instead of your phone when you have a few minutes to kill.
+And pull that out instead of your phone when you have a few minutes to kill.
 But let’s face it: even if you still love the paper material (which I do), you don’t ALWAYS have it with you.
 The book app is a good backup.

 Digital happiness is a topic I’ve been researching, teaching, speaking, writing, and coaching on for the better part of the last decade.
 It hasn’t gotten simpler or easier with time.
 Quite the opposite.
 But as more data pours in, it’s my hope that people will take back control and design the lives they want for themselves by consciously pushing back on the destructive habits and mindsets that erode our quality of life and ability to connect.